 - Marketing Managers

 SharpSpring refers to campaigns in a different manner than most users are used to.
-Many Email Service Providers and Marketing Automation platforms refer to campaigns as a way to directly reference emails.
-In SharpSpring, the term refers to any methodology used to drive traffic to a website or content.
+Many email service providers and marketing automation platforms refer to campaigns as a way to directly reference emails.
+In SharpSpring, the term refers to the ability to automatically associate leads with a marketing effort, so you can measure the cost per lead and overall ROI of that effort.

 - Referral URLs